Phronesis2025/wcs-basketball-v2/docs/MESSAGE_BOARD_SETUP.md

 - ✅ Create new messages (1000 character limit)
 - ✅ Reply to messages (500 character limit)
 - ✅ Edit your own messages and replies
-- ✅ Delete your own messages and replies
+- ✅ Delete your own messages and replies (with restrictions - v2.10.6)
 - ✅ Real-time updates across all users
 - ✅ Admin pin/unpin functionality
 - ✅ Soft delete (messages are hidden, not permanently deleted)